Waterford Open House

 Is this event free?
 Yes!
 The exhibits and activities are largely self-guided (with maps available at the Waterford Old School and other properties).
 If you have questions, docents will be at each building that is open.
 However, if you want to participate in a guided walking tour, you do have to purchase a ticket.

 Is this event child friendly?
 Yes!
 Children’s activities will be available at different spots around the Village.
-Children will also have the opportunity to participate in a puzzle hunt with a prize for each kid who completes it!
+Children will also have the opportunity to participate in these activities with the opportunity to become a Junior Waterford Historian passports with a prize for each kid who completes it!
 Prizes are available at the Waterford Old School.

 Are restrooms available?
 Yes, restrooms will be available at place marked on the map.
 Accessible restrooms are available at the Waterford Old School.